microsoft/onnxruntime/docs/tutorials/web/performance-diagnosis.md

   - **WebNN (webnn)**: This is the option which offers potential near-native performance on the web.
 It is currently not supported by default in browsers, but you can enable WebNN feature manually in browser's settings.

-  - **WebGL**: This execution provider is designed to run models using GPU on older devices that do not support WebGPU.
+  - **WebGL (webgl)**: This execution provider is designed to run models using GPU on older devices that do not support WebGPU.

 ### Use the diagnostic features